 Prior to becoming a superintendent, my educational experiences included teaching children with disabilities, being a school psychologist, directing special education programs, and serving as assistant superintendent of instruction in the Northern Shenandoah region of Virginia.
 I have served on many state and national boards including the Governor’s School Readiness Task Force and the Virginia Early Childhood Advisory Council.
 I currently serve on the Governing Board of the American Association of School Adminstrators (AASA) and the Minority Student Achievement Network (MSAN).
 I recently served on the State Special Education Advisory Committee along with serving in leadership roles on state and national school administration organizations.

-My wife, Lori, is a school counselor and certified school administrator.
-We have a 27-year old daughter who is a lawyer in Richmond, a 24-year old daughter who teaches special education in Loudoun County, and a 20-year old daughter attending Blue Ridge Community College.
+My wife, Lori, is Executive Director for the Boys & Girls Club.
+We have a 29-year old daughter who is a lawyer in Richmond, a 25-year old daughter who teaches special education in Loudoun County, and a 22-year old daughter who is a teaching assistant in Rockingham County.